whatisnuclear/website/random_info.md

 There are currently 1,360,800 different reactor concepts in the database.
 If you want to see them all printed out, download [this giant zip file](./assets/all_reactors.zip).

+### But why?
+This is kind of a tongue-in-cheek hat-tip to a common misconception of nuclear amateurs who think that a reactor idea alone is a big part of improving nuclear energy's service to humanity.
+In reality, reactor concept ideas are a dime a dozen, while [developing and deploying reactors]({% link reactor_history.md %}) is the challenging part.
+Innovations and advances in reactor design process, reactor construction, and reactor operation are needed vastly more than new reactor concepts.

 </div>
 </div>